Pethaudi/Es6ComponentsManager/README.md

 ## CreateWebComponent
 ### Results
-Generates a 3 files for a webcomponent under the components/ folder and registers the component automatically in the main.js of the project. (command needs to be run the root folder)
+Generates 3 files for a webcomponent underneath components/ and registers the component automatically in the main.js of the project. (command needs to be run in the root folder)
 ```bash
 └ components
   └ newComponent